wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpDesktop.md

 *  Using your computer’s microphone, or an attached microphone, to capture speech.
 *  Playing an audio file.

+There are example audio files to be used with this example application.
+You find the files in the repository you downloaded with this example under **SpeechToText**, in the **Windows** folder, under **samples**, in the **SpeechRecognitionServiceExample** folder.
+These example audio files will run automatically if no other files are chosen when selecting the **Use wav file for Shortphrase mode** or **Use wav file for Longdictation mode** as your speech input.
+Currently only wav and MP4 audio formats are supported.

+![Speech to Text Interface](../Images/HelloJones.PNG)

+<a name="Concepts"></a>
+## Concepts
+<a name="RecognitionModes"></a>
+### Recognition Modes
 Each category has three recognition modes.
 *  **ShortPhrase mode:** an utterance up to 15 seconds long.
 As data is sent to the server, the client will receive multiple partial results and one final multiple N-best choice result.
 *  **LongDictation mode:** an utterance up to 2 minutes long.
 As data is sent to the server, the client will receive multiple partial results and multiple final results, based on where the server indicates sentence pauses.
 *  **Intent detection:** The server returns additional structured information about the speech input.
 To use Intent you will need to first train a model.
 See details [here](https://www.luis.ai/).

-There are example audio files to be used with this example application.
-You find the files in the repository you downloaded with this example under **SpeechToText**, in the **Windows** folder, under **samples**, in the **SpeechRecognitionServiceExample** folder.
-These example audio files will run automatically if no other files are chosen when selecting the **Use wav file for Shortphrase mode** or **Use wav file for Longdictation mode** as your speech input.
-Currently only wav and MP4 audio formats are supported.

-![Speech to Text Interface](../Images/HelloJones.PNG)

-### <a name="Review">Review and Learn</a>

-###**Events**
+​
+52
+<a name="SupportedFormats"></a>
+### Supported Audio Formats
+Supported Audio formats
+The Voice API supports audio/wav using the following codecs:
+•	PCM single channel
+•	Siren
+•	SirenSR

+### Events

 * ####Partial Results Event:
 This event gets called every time the Speech Recognition Server has an idea of what the speaker might be saying – even before he or she has finished speaking (if you are using the Microphone Client) or have finished transferring data (if you are using the Data Client).